 Common Legume Questions & Answers

-We’ve been asked these questions over and over when people are new to a legume allergy diagnosis.
+I’ve been asked these questions over and over when people are new to a legume allergy diagnosis.

 Are Legumes Used as Cover Crops?